inbo/pywhip/README.md

 ### dateFormat

-Does the data conform to a specific
+Does the data conform to a specific date format?

 ```YAML
 dateValues: